All Episodes

 Good.

-Um I had a couple things, actually.
+A couple of things, actually.

-Yeah, no, I know all about it.
+Yeah, I know all about it.

 I'm the host.

-Um, they you know, they claim that that's gonna the people that's gonna hurt is the you know, the rich people or whoever who can go out and buy the big gas guzzler and and whatnot, and they're the ones that are gonna end up paying that tax.
+Well, they claim that the people that's going to hurt is the rich people or whoever who can go out and buy the big gas guzzler and whatnot.

-But what about the poor people that can't afford to upgrade to the new uh ultra-low emissions vehicles?
+But what about the poor people that can't afford to upgrade to the new ultra-low emissions vehicles?

-You are exactly your instincts are right on the money.
+Your instincts are right on the money.

-It's not, by the way, California is working on its own emissions increase on an increase in the cost to register a car and uh gasoline taxes.
+It's not, by the way, California is working on its own emissions increase on an increase in the cost to register a car and gasoline taxes.

 I got a global warming.